samarara/diwya-portfolio/src/pages/case-studies/improving-construction-site-visibility.md

 ![](/img/sketching_session.jpg)

-I cannot disclose any design work or outcomes that came from the sketching session, but you can see my presentation on how it was facilitated through this [link](https://docs.google.com/presentation/d/19p9X7uHRyISN2XHBOGE01NNS-gbk4cq7SYJOUOgqtlg/edit?usp=sharing).
+I cannot disclose any design work or outcomes that came from the sketching session, but you can see my presentation to learn how it was facilitated through this [link](https://docs.google.com/presentation/d/19p9X7uHRyISN2XHBOGE01NNS-gbk4cq7SYJOUOgqtlg/edit?usp=sharing).

 # Learnings